Art Deco French brasserie w/ stunning pasta, bison & duck. A Rockefeller Center gem.

 Amber Sutherland-Namako reviews Le Rock, a new French-inspired restaurant in Rockefeller Center, praising its beautiful ambiance and standout dishes like pasta, bison, and duck, despite a crowded dining room.

-"Customers highly recommend the agnoletti with corn and chanterelles, bison au poivre, duck, and French onion soup.
-The pasta dishes and desserts, like the baba cake, are also frequently praised."
+"Dishes frequently recommended include the agnoletti with corn and chanterelles, bison au poivre, duck, and French onion soup.
+The Duck Confit Lentilles and the profiterole dessert also receive specific praise."

 Important Note